0x2b543c/0xv8l422/docs/research-infrastructure.md

     implement()
     show()
-        - show method should be able to detect the type of fig (e.g plotly, matlab, etc.) and show it accordingly run()
+        - show method should be able to detect the type of fig (e.g plotly, matlab, etc.) and show it accordingly export()
+        - export method should be able to detect the type of fig (e.g plotly, matlab, etc.) and export it accordingly run()